 Students may register for courses in other departments, but use of any course toward fulfillment of the ten-course requirement requires approval by the Graduate Studies Committee.
 The committee is usually hospitable to requests that offer a coherent rationale for taking the course.

-Requirement.
-The department requires a demonstrated reading knowledge of one of the following languages: French, German, Italian, Russian, Spanish, Latin, or Classical Greek.
+The department requires a demonstrated reading knowledge of one of the following languages: Arabic, Chinese, French, German, Italian, Japanese, Korean, Russian, Spanish, Latin, or Classical Greek.
 Other languages may be substituted with the approval of the Graduate Studies Committee.

 The foreign language requirement may be fulfilled by one of the following: